trrei/radix-example-workshop-2/README.md

-# Radix Workshop - Example 1 (WWW & Echo)
+# Radix Workshop - Example 2 (WWW & Echo)

+Application - Create an application that generates passwords and display it in a web browser.

-Purpose - a simple two module app.
-The public front-end (www) will respond to requests, request data from the non-public echo module - and echo the data back to the requestor.
+It will be implemented as a two module app.
+The public front-end (www) will respond to requests, request a new password from the non-public echo module - and echo the data back to the requestor.
 All magic!

 ## Content